-Another complementarity lies in the accessible rapidity range.
-Measurements from accelerator-based experiments are often expressed as a function of the transverse momentum $\pT$, and rapidity ($y$) or pseudorapidity ($\eta$)\footnote{In contrast to the rapidity, $y$, the pseudorapidity $\eta = -\ln (\tan(\theta/2))$ does not require particle identification capabilities and $\eta \approx y$ for highly relativistic particles.} of the products.
-At the TeV scale, the production cross sections of hadrons near projectile rapidities are most important for air showers \cite{Albrecht:2021cxw}, but detailed measurements of identified hadrons are mostly limited to mid-rapidity, \ie to polar angles near $\theta_{\rm CM}=90^\circ$.
+Another complementarity is in the accessible rapidity range.
+Measurements from accelerator-based experiments are often expressed as a function of the transverse momentum $\pT$, and rapidity $y$ or pseudorapidity $\eta$ of the products in the CM frame.
+Rapidity $y=\frac{1}{2}\ln[(E+p_\parallel) / (E-p_\parallel)]$, where $p_\parallel$ is the momentum component parallel to the beam line, is a measure of how forward going the particle is.

+At the TeV scale, the production cross sections for hadrons near projectile rapidities are most important for air showers \cite{Albrecht:2021cxw}, but the most detailed measurements with identified hadrons from LHCb \cite{LHCb:2014set} end at $y < 5$.
+Further forward, we have measurements from TOTEM on the charged particle multiplicity \cite{CMS:2014kix}, and from CMS-CASTOR on the energy flow~\cite{CMS:2019kap}, and at $y > 8$ from the LHCf experiment~\cite{LHCf:2008lfy} on the $\piz$ and neutron production cross sections.
+There are no collider data on strangeness or charm production beyond $y > 5$.
+Muon production in air showers is sensitive to these production cross sections, and therefore can constrain the cross sections in the forward region.

-Finally, a third complementarity in the collision systems.
-At the LHC, so far only \ppColl, \pPbColl, and \PbPbColl collision systems were investigated (see \eg~\cite{ALICE:2016fzo}), while the most common system in air showers is $\pi$+(N,O).
+Finally, there is complementarity in the collision systems.
+At the LHC, so far only \ppColl, \pPbColl, and \PbPbColl collision systems were investigated, while the most common system in air showers is $\pi$+(N,O).
 The properties of \piAColl collisions beyond the CM energies of fixed target experiments have to be inferred from data on \pAColl collisions, since pion beams are not available at colliders.
-Until results of the recent oxygen beams at the LHC become available, the extrapolation from \ppColl and \pPbColl to \pOColl and \pNColl remains uncertain at the TeV scale.
+Until measurements with the oxygen beams become available at the LHC, the extrapolation from \ppColl and \pPbColl to \pOColl and \pNColl remains uncertain at the TeV scale.

-Global tuning will likely reveal discrepancies between models and data.
-In terms of experimentation, hidden systematic effects in the measurements may exist that are not covered by the quoted uncertainties.
-Theory-wise, models may lack the necessary physical content, robustness, and flexibility to reproduce all available measurements.
-In either case, it will not be possible to achieve a good statistical fit between the models and the available data.
-However, global tuning is necessary to reveal these discrepancies, so that the community can address them.
+Global tuning will inevitably reveal discrepancies between models and data.
+On the experimental side, there can be hidden systematic effects in the measurements, not covered by the quoted uncertainties.
+On the theory side, models may lack the necessary physics content, robustness and flexibility to reproduce all available measurements.
+In either case, a good fit in the statistical sense of the models to the available data will not be possible, but global tuning is necessary to reveal these discrepancies, so they can be addressed by the community.